 References are publications that support the biological activity of the product.

 Blake et al (1997) Differential agonist regulation of the human κ-opioid receptor.
 J.Neurochem.
 68 1846 PMID: 9109509

 Feng et al (1997) Nor-binaltorphimine precipitates withdrawal and excitatory amino acid release in the locus ceruleus of butorphanol- but not morphine-dependent rats.
 J.Pharmacol.Exp.Ther.
 283 932 PMID: 9353416

 Portoghese et al (1994) Structure-activity relationship of N17'-substituted norbinaltorphimine congeners.
 Role of the N17'-basic group in the interaction with a putative address subsite on the κ opioid receptor.
 J.Med.Chem.
 37 1495 PMID: 8182708

 View Related Products by Product Action

-Keywords: nor-Binaltorphimine dihydrochloride, supplier, selective, antagonists, κ-opioid, kappa-opioid, KOP, Receptors, OP2, nor-BNI, Norbinaltorphimine, Kappa, Opioid, Receptors, Tocris Bioscience
+Keywords: nor-Binaltorphimine dihydrochloride, nor-Binaltorphimine dihydrochloride supplier, selective, antagonists, κ-opioid, kappa-opioid, KOP, Receptors, OP2, nor-BNI, Norbinaltorphimine, Kappa, Opioid, 0347, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for nor-Binaltorphimine dihydrochloride include: